awsdocs/amazon-emr-management-guide/doc_source/emr-lf-idp.md

   ```
   https://public-dns:8442/gateway/knoxsso/api/v1/websso?pac4jCallback=true&client_name=SAML2Client
   ```
-+ In the step of **Edit Claim Issuance Policy**, customize the three rules `NameId`, `RoleSessionName`, and `Role` based on the values for the attribute elements in [Configure a Trust Relationship Between your IdP and Lake Formation](emr-lf-federation.md)\.
++ In the step of **Edit Claim Issuance Policy**, customize the three rules `NameId`, `RoleSessionName`, and `Role` based on the values for the attribute elements in [Configure a trust relationship between your IdP and Lake Formation](emr-lf-federation.md)\.

 ## Okta<a name="emr-lf-okta"></a>

-The [Set up a SAML Application in Okta](https://developer.okta.com/docs/guides/saml-application-setup/overview/) page on the Okta support site includes instructions on how to configure Okta by providing metadata about the relying party\.
+The [Set up a SAML application in Okta](https://developer.okta.com/docs/guides/saml-application-setup/overview/) page on the Okta support site includes instructions on how to configure Okta by providing metadata about the relying party\.

 To enable federated access to Lake Formation, modify the following steps from the Okta support site:
 + When configuring SAML, for the **Single sign\-on URL**, use the temporary URL, as shown in the following example\.
 Update the *public\-dns* with the actual DNS name for your master node after launching your cluster\.